Fusion-Party-Aus/Formal-Documents/Constitution.md

 14. The Committee may designate a Branch as a State Branch for a particular state or territory under the following conditions:

-    1. There is no pre-existing State Branch for that relevant state or territory.
+    a) There is no pre-existing State Branch for that relevant state or territory.

     2. All proposed Members of the prospective State Branch are registered to vote within the designated state or territory.